 Flink's upgrade story sounds simple until a real stateful job starts changing underneath you.

-Take a savepoint.
-Deploy the new version.
-Restore from the savepoint.
-Keep going.
+Take a savepoint, deploy the new version, restore from the savepoint and keep going.

 The failure mode that changed my mind was not dramatic at first.
-Event protobufs changed.
+Event protos changed.
 A few stateful jobs did not absorb the change gracefully.
-In some cases, recovering derived state meant backfills that took days.
+Some derived state took days to backfill.

 Savepoints are doing too much

-Savepoints are extremely useful.
-So are checkpoints.
-I am not arguing against them.
+Savepoints are useful (so are checkpoints); I'm not arguing against them.

 The problem is treating savepoints as the primary upgrade primitive for every production change.

 A stateful Flink job is not just code.
-It is code plus keyed state, timers, windows, offsets, joins, and whatever shape the planner decided your query should have this week.
-When that shape changes, restoring the new job from the old job's state can become fragile.
+It is code plus keyed state, timers, windows, offsets, joins, and whatever shape the planner decided your query should have.
+When that shape changes, restoring the new job from the old job's state becomes fragile.

 The scary part is when you only discover that fragility after stopping the old job.